dimadesu/termux-nginx-rtmp/README.md

 sv status nginx
 ```

-## Open Nginx stats in the browser
+## Test by opening Nginx stats in the browser

 [http://0.0.0.0:8080/stat](http://0.0.0.0:8080/stat)